Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks: Method

 \subsubsection{Linguistic Encoder}

-The relations of attribute-attribute, object-object and attribute-object are complex, such as folded box/unfolded box (antonym compositions) and traffic light/traffic sign (high co-occurrence objects).
-To encode these complex relations, we use the graph convolutional network (GCN) to propagate and aggregate information, in which the graph nodes represent attributes/objects.
+The recognition of composition is inseparable from the learning of primitives.
+In turn, good representations of primitives will facilitate the learning of advanced compositions.
+Therefore, it is natural to consider utilizing a graph framework with a node representing an attribute/object to learn good primitive embeddings.
+Besides, the relations between primitives including attribute-attribute, object-object and attribute-object are complex, such as \texttt{folded box}/\texttt{unfolded box} (antonym attributes) and \texttt{traffic light}/\texttt{traffic sign} (high co-occurrence objects).
+To encode these complex relations as well as learn embeddings, we use GCN to aggregate and propagate node information, in which each graph node represents an attribute or an object.
 GCN is a multilayer neural network with a convolution operation defined on a graph.
-For the first layer, we initialize the graph feature matrix $Z^0\in\mathbb{R}^{N\times d}$ by extracting the $N$ attributes and object feature vectors with pre-trained word embedding models, where $d$ is the dimensionality of the word embedding vectors.
+The input of GCN consists of a graph adjacency matrix and a node feature matrix.
+We initialize the graph feature matrix $Z^0\in\mathbb{R}^{N\times d}$ by extracting the $N$ attributes and object feature vectors with pre-trained word embedding models, where $d$ is the dimensionality of the word embedding vectors.
 By default, we use the Glove \cite{pennington2014glove:} model to extract the linguistic features.